-Areas assessed: task fulfilment / topic relevance, grammatical range and accuracy, vocabulary range and accuracy, punctuation, fluency and cohesion.
+The areas assessed are task fulfilment / topic relevance, punctuation, grammatical range and accuracy, vocabulary range and accuracy and cohesion.

 6. C2 Likely to be above C1 level.

 5. C1 Response shows the following features:

 - Response on topic and task fulfilled in terms of appropriateness of register.
 Two clearly different registers. - · Range of complex grammar constructions used accurately.
 Some minor errors occur but do not impede understanding. - · Range of vocabulary used to discuss the topics required by the task.
 Some awkward usage or slightly inappropriate lexical choices. - A range of cohesive devices is used to clearly indicate the links between ideas.